Mahsuri National Secondary School

 In April 1966, a dormitory was built using the school's B block.
 In 1982, two hostel blocks, a canteen and a surau were built.
 Now the school has a dormitory consisting of 4 blocks (2 blocks for males and 2 blocks for females).
 The school was opened by the Minister of Education, Mr. Mohamed Khir Johari on November 12, 1966.
 The name of the school, SMK Mahsuri was derived from a young girl's name, Mahsuri who was executed after being accused of adultery according to local mythology.
-It is generally believed that the girl was actually innocent and thus the school adopted her name as a tribute to the tragic death of Mahsuri who was at the time a victim of slander and herd mentality.

 On August 1, 1997, the school was known as SMK Mahsuri.
 Now, SMK Mahsuri consists of a classroom block, a three-floor block made up of 9 science laboratories, a computer laboratory, a large hall and a dormitory.

-Notable alumni

-Notable alumni from SMK Mahsuri include: